turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 **User Story:** As a user, I can select different inputs and fill them out.

 * Experiment with [type](https://docs.cypress.io/api/commands/type.html){:target='blank'} and [should](https://docs.cypress.io/api/commands/should.html#Syntax){:target='blank'} as you write a test that selects the `Email` and `Password` inputs and fills them with the corresponding values, `leta@turing.io` and `keane20`.
 Assert that they have the correct values.

+Here is a link to [commonly used assertions](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions) in Cypress!

 **User Story:** As a user, I will receive an error message when I click the Submit button without filling out both inputs.